“Ask the Grandfathers to help you,” said Old Hands with a crooked smile.

-I’d mentioned I was off to the Great Bear Rainforest to explore some of the 6 million hectares ( about the size of Ireland) of protected land on the Pacific Coast of British Columbia, and the native territory of twenty-six Canadian First Nations going back thousands of years.
+I’d mentioned I was off to Canada’s Great Bear Rainforest to explore some of the 6 million hectares ( about the size of Ireland) of protected land on the Pacific Coast of British Columbia and the native territory of twenty-six Canadian First Nations going back thousands of years.

 It’s North America’s largest coastal temperate rainforest and the stuff of legends for its beauty, biodiversity, and countless species of wildlife, Still surprisingly, few outside Canada seem to know it exists.

 I told Old Hands I was eager to see the whales, eagles, grizzlies, and especially the rare Spirit Bear who live there.
 But with all wildlife viewing, it’s a crapshoot, nothing is guaranteed.

 “Ask the Grandfathers.”

 Two days later, it’s almost dawn, and I’m standing alone at the bow of Cascadia, a 138-foot, 12-cabin catamaran owned and operated by Maple Leaf Adventures, my home for the next seven days as the company’s guest.